ChaseHuegel/blog.old/index.md

 I am an enthusastic and motivated programmer and problem solver with a strong tech and business foundation.
 Worked through school from a young age with computers and self-starting online endeavors.

-I'm a quick learner looking for a career shift into software working with a team, and on something, that I can be proud of!
+I'm looking to work with a team, and on something, that I can be proud of!

 [Projects on GitHub @ChaseHuegel](https://github.com/ChaseHuegel)